strohs/aws-cda-notes/study-notes-JUNE2018.md

     * lowest cost per GB of all EBS volume types that is bootable
     * ideal for workloads where data is accessed infrequently + applications where the lowest storage cost is important

+#### Snapshots
+* allow you to back uo your EBS volumes by taking a point in time "snapshot"
+* snapshots are **incremental** backups
+    * only blocks on the device that have changed after your most recent snapshot are saved
+* each snapshot contains all the information needed to restore your data to a new EBS volume

 ### EC2 Security Groups
 * virtual firewall